davetroiano/ak_docker_readme/aggregating-count/ksql/README.md

   and then click the `ksqldb-tutorial` environment tile.
 Click the `ksqldb-tutorial` Kafka cluster tile, and then select `ksqlDB` in the lefthand navigation.

   The cluster may take a few minutes to be provisioned.
-Once its status is `Up`, click the cluster name and scroll down to the editor.
+Once the cluster status is `Up`, click the cluster name and scroll down to the editor.

   In the query properties section at the bottom, change the value for `auto.offset.reset` to `Earliest` so that ksqlDB will consume from the beginning of the stream we create.
 Then click `Add another field` and add a property